Here are some points to remove the mystery from how we develop freshman schedules for the fall semester.

 In these examples, the SP 151, SO 110, PS 110, and PH101are courses from our Elective Core.

-- Freshman classes meet at all times during the week—including at 8:00 AM!!!!—and schedules can often feature large gaps between classes.
-We even have some freshman courses in the early evenings (5:00 PM/5:10 PM).
+- Freshman classes meet at all times during the week—including at 8:00 AM—and schedules can often feature large gaps between classes.
+We even offer freshman courses in the early evenings (5:00 PM/5:10 PM).
 So schedules vary widely.

-- As much as is possible, we do consider students’ other needs (varsity sports practices, choir classes, for example) in building our schedules, but we are unable to consider personal preferences.
+- As much as is possible, we do consider students’other needs (varsity sports practices, choirs, for example) in building schedules, but we are just unable to consider personal preferences.

 - We will factor in and make adjustments if needed for prior college credit and/or AP/IB Credit if and when we receive the transcripts and/or scores.
 Sacred Heart decides how those credits are counted on your official Sacred Heart record/transcript.

-- So if you have the results of your AP Exams, please make sure that you have sent them to us—we need the AP Grade Report to award you credit if appropriate.
+- If you have the results of your AP Exams, please make sure that you have sent them to us—we need the AP Grade Report to award you credit if appropriate.
 We award AP credit only for scores of 4 or 5.
 If you designated Sacred Heart as a destination for your scores, we will get them, probably in July.
-Please send us the Official IB scores as well.
+Please send your Official IB scores as well.

 - If you have College Credit from a college/community college, in order to award credit and assure that you are placed correctly, we need an Official Transcript from the College—NOT your high school.
 Contact the registrar of the college that awarded the credit.

 - Freshmen cannot make changes to their fall schedules on their own; please contact us with any conflicts or legitimate problems.
-We cannot make changes based on personal preference alone.
+We cannot make changes for personal preference alone.

 - You can look forward to more choice, both of courses and times, as you move into subsequent semesters.